borkdominik/bigER/README.md

 <!-- ISSUES -->
 ## Issues

-Project issues are managed on GitHub, see [Open Issues](https://github.com/borkdominik/bigER/issues) for the currently tracked issues.
-Do not hesitate to [report a bug]() or [request a feature]() through the offered issue templates.
+Project issues are managed on GitHub, see [Open Issues](https://github.com/borkdominik/bigER/blob/main/docs/ISSUES.md) for the currently tracked issues.
+Do not hesitate to report a bug or request a feature through the offered [Issue Templates](https://github.com/borkdominik/bigER/issues/new/choose).
+For questions, simply use a blank issue.

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions to the project are always welcome!
-See the [Contribution Guidelines]() for more information.
+See the [Contribution Guidelines](https://github.com/borkdominik/bigER/blob/main/docs/CONTRIBUTING.md) for more information.

 **Contributers**:
 - [Philipp-Lorenz Glaser](https://github.com/plglaser) (main developer)